dmknuth/ai-game-demo/space-wars/tasks/tasks-space-wars.md

 ### Known Limitations

-- Network connection setup requires manual code configuration (no UI yet)
+- Configuration file must be manually created and edited by users (no in-game configuration UI)
 - Font rendering requires font file loading (currently uses fallback when no font loaded)
 - Single-player testing mode (no AI opponent)